 It's all too common for beauty brands to offer foundations that range across 10, maybe 15, different shades.
 This is a problem because 10 or 15 different shades clearly don't account for everyone's distinct skin tone variations.
 To make matters worse, the variety of makeup tones aren't distributed equally; usually, it's people with darker skin tones who find themselves with fewer shade options to choose from.

-Today, it launched a new campaign called #NudeIsNotBeige to emphasize and celebrate our different skin tones, and the brand gave Byrdie the exclusive details.
-"Nude is more than just beige, it’s a variety of golden, pink, and neutral undertones that makes each of us unique," the brand notes.
+Their #NudeIsNotBeige campaign emphasizes and celebrates our different skin tones.
+The brand gave us the exclusive details, stressing that "Nude is more than just beige, it’s a variety of golden, pink, and neutral undertones that makes each of us unique," the brand notes.
 Cover FX isn't just talking the talk, either: Its cult-favorite foundation has been available in a groundbreaking 40 different shades since 2015.
-Keep reading to learn more about Cover FX's new campaign!

 "At Cover FX, we know that a new shade is born every day," Cover FX CEO Sharon Collier tells us.
 "We are passionate about offering a perfect shade for every woman, which is why we expanded our foundation shade range in 2015 with 40 diverse shades in three undertones, developed to match real skin."